 - Moto Experiences app

-What really sets the One apart from its siblings – and it makes the name make even more sense – is that it runs on Google's Android One platform.
-Designed to be clean, easy-to-use and update ready – it'll be upgrading to Android Pie soon after shipping, according to Android One's Director – the software is free of bloat and should see everything run smoothly.
+What really sets the One apart from its siblings – and it makes the name make even more sense – is that it runs Google's Android One platform.
+Designed to be clean, easy-to-use and update ready – it'll be upgrading to Android Pie soon after shipping, according to Android One's Director, although that's not the case just yet – the software is free of bloat to help everything run smoothly.
 It comes with free Google Photos online storage too, which is one of the perks.

-Moto has just a single additional app pre-loaded, which handles the company's 'experiences': Moto Display and Moto Actions handle what displays and when, or how physical actions will cause a reaction (silencing on flip, switching the torch on with a karate chop motion and so on).
+Moto has just a single additional app pre-loaded, which handles the company's 'experiences'.
+There's Moto Display, which handles what displays and when; while Moto Actions is related to how physical actions will cause a reaction (silencing on flip, switching the torch on with a karate chop).
 Nothing out of the ordinary here.
-With Google in command, however, there's no Moto Voice to be found in the One, it'll be Google Assistant only.
+With Google in command, however, there's no Moto Voice to be found in the One, it's Google Assistant only.

 - Dual rear cameras: 13MP with f/2.0 aperture (1.12um pixels) & 2MP with f/2.4 aperture (1.75um pixels)